aymara/knowledgesrl/doc/parseresources.rst

 annotations) list of syntactic elements, and to retrieve the roles of the elements that have one.

-The following operations are applied to the elements of the *primary* attribute :
+The following operations are applied to the elements of the *primary* attribute:
   * everything that is after a "." or a "-" is removed (for instance, NP.theme becomes NP, S-Quote becomes S)
   * adverbs are removed from the structure (not handled yet)